 Analyze Employee Engagement Results

-Far too few organizations fully analyze employee engagement results to identify what matters most to attract, develop, engage and retain their key talent.
+Far too few organizations fully analyze employee engagement results to identify what matters most to attract, develop, engage, and retain their key talent.
 They take a simple, bird’s eye view of their employee engagement survey results.
-They look at overall scores, weaknesses, and strengths and then decide to work on a couple weak areas.
+They look at overall scores, weaknesses, and strengths, and then decide to work on a couple of weak areas.

-This is a fine place to start, but if your approach is feeling stale and has little result, it’s time to take on more advanced data analysis.
+This seems like a fine place to start, but if your approach is feeling stale and has not created the result that you were hoping for, it’s time to take on more advanced data analysis.

 10 Ways to Better Analyze Employee Engagement Results